zmudzinski/rabbitmq_rpc/README.md

 ```
 #### handleError()
 Literally it's not necessary, but it handle the error.
 If the method `handleMessage()` thrown an
-error it will be pass to the `errorHandler()` method.
+error it will be pass to the `handleError()` method.
 So you can do with this error what ever you want.
 e.g. in Laravel you can log the error message:
 ```php
 public function handleError(\Exception $e)